 There are so many good family dramas out there but ABC's TV show The Wonder Years is still one of the best.
 The show centered around a young boy growing up in the late 1960s was full of heart and really felt like a slice of a family's real life.
 Viewers became attached to the young Kevin Arnold and watching him grow with his family, best friends, the girl next door, and more all set during a pivotal time in America's history during the Vietnam War.

 This year it was announced that a Wonder Years reboot is in the works as a collaboration between original star Fred Savage and Lee Daniels.
 Like the original, it will take place in the '60s but will be centered around a Black family living in Alabama.
-In honor of this exciting news, we've rounded up all of the show's original stars to see where they've been since the series wrapped in 1993.
+In honor of this exciting news, we've rounded up all of the show's original stars to see where they've been since the series wrapped in 1993 in addition to everything we know about the new cast of the reboot.

 1. Fred Savage - Kevin Arnold